 Media and Communication Scholar Specializing in dis/misinformation and technology policy

 I am the senior policy associate at the Center on Science and Technology Policy at Duke University.
-Scott is a communication scholar and specializes in dis and misinformation, science communication, and technology policy.
+I am a communication scholar and specialize in dis and misinformation, science communication, and technology policy.

 Before joining the Center on Science and Technology Policy, I was a research fellow at the University of Oxford, where he led research for the Oxford Martin Programme on Misinformation, Science, and Media, which examined the interplay between media change and misinformation about science, technology, and health.